Nolan McLean: Amateur career

 McLean grew up in Willow Spring, North Carolina, and attended Garner Magnet High School.
 McLean committed to play both baseball and football at Oklahoma State University.

 McLean batted .263 with eight home runs and 20 RBI, and had an 0–1 record with a 18.00 ERA in two relief appearances as a pitcher, while playing for the Cowboys during his freshman season.
-He redshirted his freshman season on the football team before giving up the sport to focus solely on baseball.
+He redshirted his freshman season on the football team before giving up his career as a quarterback to focus solely on baseball.
 In 2021, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.
 As a sophomore, McLean batted .285 with 19 home runs, and struck out 39 batters in 25 1/3 innings pitched.

 The Baltimore Orioles selected McLean in the third round of the 2022 Major League Baseball draft.
 The Orioles drafted him as a pitcher.
-McLean ultimately did not sign with the team, instead returning to Oklahoma State for his junior season.
+However, the Orioles were concerned about something which showed up in his MRI, which diminished their interest in him and therefore their offer to him; McLean ultimately did not sign with the team, instead returning to Oklahoma State for his junior season.
 He hit .250 with nine home runs and 29 RBI, and went 1–2 with six saves and a 3.30 ERA in 14 pitching appearances, during his junior season.